 Chicken Gizzard Adobo: A Filipino-Inspired Recipe

 Adobo is found in several different countries around the world, but one of the most famous is from the Philippines.
-Even within the Philippines, different regions have their own variations.
+Within the Philippines, different regions have their own variations.
 Typically, this dish is made with meat or vegetables with bay leaf, garlic, peppercorns, soy sauce, and vinegar.

-Recently, I was craving Filipino-style adobo, so I decided to make it at home.
+Recently I was craving Filipino-style adobo, so I decided to make it at home.
 Instead of fresh garlic, I used crispy fried garlic bits (which you can buy at the store or make at home).
-I liked how this recipe turned out with the crispy fried garlic bits; the taste and texture changed.
+With those crispy fried garlic bits, the taste and texture changed.
 It was really great!

 Let's look at my recipe for chicken gizzard adobo.